Finding Dental Services

 Dental schools and dental hygiene schools often have clinics that allow dental students to gain experience treating patients while providing care at a reduced cost.

-Private Dental Insurers and Covered CA Insurers
+Covered CA Insurers

 Family and adult dental benefits may be purchased directly through your employer.
 You can purchase dental insurance through Covered California if your employer does not offer dental insurance coverage.
 Covered California is the marketplace for people and small businesses to find out if they are eligible for federal premium assistance to buy health insurance, including dental coverage, under the Patient Protection and Affordable Care Act.